-It is unlikely that you will be borrowing money from the retailer itself.
-V12 Retail Finance is the UK’s only specialised retail finance provider, and most online bike retailers provide bike finance credit through it.
-Many brick and mortar bike shops also use V12 finance.
+It is unlikely you will be borrowing money from the retailer itself.
+V12 Retail Finance is the UK’s only specialised retail finance provider via its Ride It Away product, and most online bike retailers provide bike finance credit through it.
+Many brick and mortar bike shops also use V12 Finance.

 The terms of bike finance vary from retailer to retailer, so shop around to find the terms that work for you.

 These lenders are known providers of bike finance.
-Immediate Media is not making any recommendation or endorsement of their products by listing them in this article.
+Our Media is not making any recommendation or endorsement of their products by listing them in this article.

-- Evans Cycles: Offers finance on reduced and full-priced bikes costing upwards of £280.
-If you are over the age of 18, a permanent UK resident and are in regular employment, you could be eligible to apply for bike finance and spread the cost with 0 per cent finance up to 12 months with a 10 per cent deposit.
+- Evans Cycles: Offers finance on reduced and full-priced bikes costing upwards of £280, allowing you to spread the cost with 0 per cent finance for up to 12 months, with a 10 per cent deposit.

 - Halfords: Offers flexible finance credit through partner Klarna Bank AB on bikes purchased in-store or online, and is regulated by the Financial Conduct Authority for the purpose of credit broking.
 Representative APR 0 per cent agreements are available on repayments made over three to 12 months, and a fixed representative APR 18.9 per cent will apply to repayments split across 24 to 48 months.